Back-to-school time is the best time to check up on your child’s health

 Balancing school, home life, friends, sports and extracurricular activities is not easy for kids, no matter their age.
 The adolescent years often involve rapid physical and emotional development, and an annual wellness visit offers you and your child an opportunity to check in and check up on their overall health before tackling the new school year.
 There are more reasons to schedule a yearly back-to-school checkup:

 • Get a snapshot of where your child is with their health.
-Getting a well child checkup before school starts can allow your child’s pediatrician to thoroughly assess where your child is with physical and mental development and check for any concerns.
+Getting a well-child checkup before school starts can allow your child’s pediatrician to thoroughly assess where your child is with physical and mental development and check for any concerns.
 Getting yearly checkups also helps children build trust with their provider.
 That way, when they experience a challenge, they can feel safe being open and honest about their health and well-being.
-This is important, as a child’s annual exam may also include a psychological and behavioral assessment, depending on the child’s age.
+This is important, as a child’s annual exam also may include a psychological and behavioral assessment, depending on the child’s age.

 • Complete a sports physical, if needed.
 For children who participate in sports or many extracurricular activities, their school will require a yearly sports physical before they can be cleared to participate.
 Your child’s pediatrician can complete this type of exam during the visit.
 The child also can talk to the pediatrician about sports-specific issues, including nutrition, exercise and training.
 Your child’s pediatrician may ask about injuries and rest.